Wage & Hour: Mitigating Risks and Ensuring Compliance in 2014

 - With the courts showing increased scrutiny and skepticism of wage and hour collective/class actions when faced with employer decertification motions, the Solicitor of Labor’s Office likely will look harder at bringing nationwide or enterprise-wide enforcement actions against employers whose policies or practices appear non-compliant.
 To stop these actions before they start, employers need to be prepared in advance and to think strategically and thoughtfully when they are initially faced with a WHD investigation.

 - Continuing litigation attempting to minimize employer utilization of longstanding “fluctuating workweek” principles in overtime and back-wage calculations has enormous practical implications for employers and should be watched carefully.

 - It is more important than ever that employers carefully scrutinize their use of “independent contractors.”
 This issue will continue to be a major focus of the Wage and Hour Division; the new Administrator has criticized “fissured” industries” and employers’ reliance on independent contractors and subcontractors.

 - Issues involving unpaid “off-the-clock” work continue to proliferate.
 Employer policies and practices that address “off-the-clock” work head-on and strictly prohibit such work can go a long way in taking these issues out-of-play even under longstanding FLSA “suffer or permit” principles.

 - Although we are all taught to think “outside the box,” the FLSA does not reward creativity.
 Working “inside the box” of applicable WHD regulations and interpretations and applying continual vigilance to wage and hour compliance may the best defense against costly private litigation and governmental enforcement activity.

-Partner in the Washington Office of Baker & Hostetler LLP.
-Chair of the Firm’s Employment and Labor Group.
-Over 30 …
+David A. Grant is a Partner in the Washington Office of Baker & Hostetler LLP.
+He is the Chair of …

 Print and review course materials